Taiwan Politics Database

 2012–2014 Chairwoman, TTF

-President Tsai served two consecutive terms after winning the ROC presidential elections in 2016 and 2020; for her 2016 inaugural address click here, for her 2020 inaugural address click here.
+Tsai Ing-wen served two consecutive terms as head of state after winning the ROC presidential elections in 2016 and 2020; for her 2016 inaugural address click here, for her 2020 inaugural address click here.

 TOP HOME [◆ Presidential biographies] [Tsai Ing-wen]